erellaz/PlaneWaveCDK14_Dustcovers/README.md

 My CDK 14 has a Moonlite Nitecrawler focuser (the big one, aka WR35), and a Moonlite Sidewinder tilt corrector.

-I built a vaiety of dust covers: one for the secondary mirror, a plug for the baffle connected to the primary, and a cover for the Moonlite dove tail.
+I built a variety of dust covers: one for the secondary mirror, a plug for the baffle connected to the primary, and a cover for the Moonlite dove tail.

 Then on the focuser side, one external cover for the sidewinder, one plug for the focuser without sidewinder and last an inside plug, that gets inside the focuser, and can be used as a double barrier behind the side winder dust cover.